28 interesting facts about Syria

 The ancient Roman city of Palmyra before the war (Shutterstock)

-26. Syria is one of the worst countries for gender equality.
-In the 2020 Global Gender Gap Index, Syria was ranked the fourth worst country for gender equality.
+25. Syria is one of the worst countries for gender equality.
+In the 2021 Global Gender Gap Index, it was ranked fifth worst.
+It is not mentioned in the 2023 report, likely due to insufficient data.

-27. Since the Syrian Civil War broke out in 2011, satellite imagery has revealed that Syria has got 83% darker at night.
-The lack of lighting is caused by people fleeing the country and leaving behind darkened homes as well as destroyed buildings and power infrastructure which has left huge areas without electricity.
+26. Since the Syrian Civil War broke out in 2011, satellite imagery in 2015-2017 has revealed that Syria has got 83% darker at night.
+The lack of lighting is caused by people fleeing the country, leaving behind darkened homes, and destroyed buildings and power infrastructure, which has left huge areas without electricity.

 Every effort has been made to verify these facts about Syria.
 However, if you find an error or have any questions, please contact us.